 Solutions for All Kinds of Tooth Loss

 If you’ve lost a significant amount of teeth, or if the teeth you’ve lost aren’t adjacent to each other, then a dental bridge may not suffice to replace them, even if it’s situated on dental implants.
 Fortunately, implants can also support a dental crown or denture, as well as a bridge, to address every patient’s pattern and severity of tooth loss.
 If you’ve lost teeth and are looking for the most comprehensive solution to replace them, or if you’d like to learn how to improve your existing dental prosthetic, then speak with Dr. Fondriest about your eligibility for dental implants.

 ABOUT YOUR LAKE FOREST DENTIST:

-Aside from providing expert family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general, and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve the Chicago metropolitan area including the North Shore and Northwest suburbs.
 To schedule your next consultation, call our office today at (847) 234-0517.